 10. Seville, Spain

 If I had a dollar for every time Seville wowed me, I’d be rich enough to have flown back and now be living there.
-The whole city is an analogy for the colorful Spanish culture, and as such you can’t help but slip straight into it like a hot bath on a cold winters night.
+The whole city is an analogy for the colourful Spanish culture, and as such, you can’t help but slip straight into it like a hot bath on a cold winters night.